Source code for pyxet.file_system

 [docs] class XetFS(fsspec.spec.AbstractFileSystem): protocol = "xet" # This allows pandas, etc. to implement "xet://" cachable = True sep = "/" async_impl = False root_marker = "/"

-[docs] def __init__(self, domain=None, **storage_options): """ Opens the repository at `repo_url` as an fsspec file system handle, providing read-only operations such as ls, glob, and open.
+[docs] def __init__(self, endpoint=None, **storage_options): """ Opens the repository at `repo_url` as an fsspec file system handle, providing read-only operations such as ls, glob, and open.
 User and token are needed for private repositories and they can be set with `pyxet.login`.
-Examples:: import pyxet fs = pyxet.XetFS() # List files. fs.ls('XetHub/Flickr30k/main') # Read the first 5 lines of a file b = fs.open('XetHub/Flickr30k/main/results.csv').read() the Xet repository endpoint can be set with the 'domain' argument or the XET_ENDPOINT environment variable.
-The default domain is xethub.com if unspecified """ import os if 'XET_ENDPOINT' in os.environ: domain = os.environ['XET_ENDPOINT'] if domain is None: # Read it from the config domain = 'xethub.com' self.domain = domain self.intrans = False self._transaction = None # Init the base class. super().__init__()
+Examples:: import pyxet fs = pyxet.XetFS('xethub.com') # List files. fs.ls('XetHub/Flickr30k/main') # Read the first 5 lines of a file b = fs.open('XetHub/Flickr30k/main/results.csv').read() the Xet repository endpoint can be set with the 'endpoint' argument or the XET_ENDPOINT environment variable.
+The default endpoint is xethub.com if unspecified """ # If the endpoint is None, then it goes to the default xethub.com with a warning # later on. if endpoint is None: self.endpoint = get_default_endpoint() else: self.endpoint = endpoint self.intrans = False self._transaction = None # Init the base class. super().__init__()

 @classmethod def _strip_protocol(cls, path): """Turn path from fully-qualified to file-system-specific May require FS-specific handling, e.g., for relative paths or links. """ if isinstance(path, list): return [cls._strip_protocol(p) for p in path] if path.startswith('xet://'): protostripped = path[5:] elif path.startswith('https://'): protostripped = path[8:] else: protostripped = path return protostripped.lstrip('/')

-[docs] def get_username(self): """ Returns the inferred username for the domain """ return _manager.get_inferred_username(self.domain)
+[docs] def get_username(self): """ Returns the inferred username for the endpoint """ return _repo_manager(self.endpoint).get_inferred_username(self.endpoint)

 [docs] def isdir(self, path): """Is this entry directory-like?""" return self.isdir_or_branch(path)